 Make sure to plan ahead and spray outfits ahead of time – they have to dry fully before being worn.
 Do not spray your skin with Permethrin – it is only for your clothing!

-Sawyer Products SP657 Premium Permethrin Clothing Insect Repellent Trigger...
+Sawyer Products SP657 Premium Permethrin Insect Repellent for Clothing,...

 The treatment, both self-applied and professionally applied, will eventually wear off, so make a note of how many times you’ve washed garments you’ve sprayed and retreat them as necessary.
 (It’s only a few washes for self-applied, but the bug repellant in a lot of commercially available clothing lasts for 50-70 washes.)